Evan-Coleman/Navius/11newdocs11/98_roadmaps/30_documentation-reorganization-roadmap.md

 - **Be Up-to-Date**: All content verified as current and accurate.
 - **Have Complete Coverage**: Documentation for all major features and components.
 - **Be Maintainable**: Clear processes for ongoing updates and improvements.
-- **Have Working Documentation Tools**: Functional scripts for validation, quality assessment, and improvement.

 ## New Structure